-NASA Are Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day
+NASA Is Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day

-In a major step forward in the quest to get to Mars, NASA have teamed up with Aerojet Rocketdyne to work on a groundbreaking new ion propulsion engine that may help humans travel to Mars one day.
+In a major step forward in the quest to get to Mars, NASA has teamed up with Aerojet Rocketdyne to work on a groundbreaking new ion propulsion engine that may help humans travel to Mars one day.

 The engine will use a Hall thruster and will employ both magnetic and electric fields so that gases such as xenon can be ionized.
 After these ions have been fully expelled, this will then create thrust, according to the Daily Mail.